 Protocols and guides

-Validation and characterization in ICC
+Validation and characterization in ICC-IF

-Our antibodies, Triple A Polyclonals and PrecisA Monoclonals, are characterized and validated by Immunofluorescence (ICC-IF) staining in human cell lines by confocal microscopy, making it possible to pinpoint the subcellular distribution of the analyzed target proteins.
+Our antibodies, Triple A Polyclonals and PrecisA Monoclonals are characterized and validated by Immunofluorescence (ICC-IF) staining in human cell lines by confocal microscopy, making it possible to pinpoint the subcellular distribution of the analyzed target proteins.

 Selection of cell lines